sinorga/phx_template/README.md

 To build docker image:

-`make release`
+`make image`

 To test the image with db at local: (First time db image up may failed, the workaround is try again.)

 `make run`

-Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## Deploy

-Before the Ansible involved, You can deploy the docker image manually with required environment variables (refer to `config/docker.dev.env`).
+Before the Ansible involved, You can deploy the docker image manually with required environment variables (refer to `docker/provision.local.env`).

 ## Todo